Describe considerations for working with non-relational data on Azure →hardMultiple ChoiceObjective-mapped

 Enable Azure Storage Service Encryption with a customer-managed key in Azure Key Vault.

 Azure Storage encryption with customer-managed keys stored in Azure Key Vault provides the required control and auditing.
-Option B is wrong because Azure Disk Encryption is for VMs, not Blob Storage.
-Option C is wrong because Azure Information Protection is for classification, not encryption at rest.
-Option D is wrong because Azure SQL Database TDE is for SQL databases.
+Option A is wrong because Azure Disk Encryption is for VMs, not Blob Storage.
+Option B is wrong because Azure Information Protection is for classification, not encryption at rest.
+Option D is wrong because Transparent Data Encryption (TDE) is for SQL databases, not Blob Storage.
+Option C is correct.

 Answer analysis